Vinay Mishra

 Vinay Mishra is an Indian politician from Delhi belonging to Aam Aadmi Party (AAP).
 He is a former member of the Delhi Legislative Assembly.

 He completed his MBA from the Indian Institute of Planning and Management, Delhi in 2006.
 He was elected to the Delhi Legislative Assembly from Dwarka on 11 February 2020.

 Mishra also worked as in-charge of AAP’s Rajasthan unit.

 In the 2025 Delhi Assembly elections, he was runner up to Parduymn Rajput of the BJP in Dwarka constituency.

+On 14 May 2026, the Delhi High Court Judge Swarana Kanta Sharma initiated criminal contempt proceedings against 06 AAP leaders, Arvind Kejriwal, Manish Sisodia, Sanjay Singh, Vinay Mishra, Durgesh Pathak and Saurabh Bharadwaj.
+She said that they had posted defamatory, contemptuous and vilifying things against her, calling it contemptuous of Court.
+On 19 May, the Delhi High Court issued notice to these leaders in the given criminal contempt proceedings.

 Member of Legislative Assembly (2020 - 2025)

 From 2020-2025, he was an elected member of the 7th Delhi Assembly.